cathoderay/dbl/README.md

 dbl
 ===
-Naive implementation of a key-value log structured database inspired by the book "Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems" by Martin Kleppmann.
+This is a naive implementation of a key-value log structured database inspired by the book "Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems" by Martin Kleppmann.

 Features
 --------